Costumes and makeup

 a midsummer night’s dream

-My very first costuming project, in 2022 I was costume director for Middlesex Community College’s production of Shakespeare’s romantic classic.
+My very first experience as costume director for a full-length, in-person show, I was the exclusive designer and fabricator for Middlesex Community College’s 2021 production of Shakespeare’s romantic classic.

 “a rustle of wings”